🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ₯— Healthy Food Options + 7.6 -- 15 The prevalence of health-conscious cafes, organic markets, and vegetarian-friendly establishments has grown significantly, making it easy for digital nomads to maintain specialized diets.
+πŸ₯— Healthy Food Options + 7.6 -- 15 Plenty of health-conscious cafes, organic markets, and vegetarian/vegan restaurants, particularly in upscale areas, making it easy to maintain a healthy diet.

 πŸ’Ό WORK ENVIRONMENT